mcrvaz/mcrvaz.github.io/_posts/2024-01-29-singletons-why-are-they-bad.md

 Therefore, this isn't a problem that a simple Singleton implementation will solve by itself; you'll need to apply considerable effort here.

 ### Lazy Initialization
-Singletons are usually lazy-loaded; they're initialized when called for the first time.
+Singletons are usually lazy-loaded; they're instantiated when called for the first time.
 This is usually a good thing, since you only grab the resources when you actually need them.
 However, sometimes it can be harmful to your game's performance.

 Imagine the following scenario: